Last updated May 29, 2026

 Server-side connection pooling isn’t available for Essential-tier databases.
 For client-side connection pooling, see Running PgBouncer on a Dyno.

-Enabling Connection Pooling
+Enable Connection Pooling

-$ heroku pg:connection-pooling:attach DATABASE_URL --as DATABASE_CONNECTION_POOL
+$ heroku pg:connection-pooling:attach DATABASE_URL --as DATABASE_CONNECTION_POOL -a example-app

-.
-Connection poolers under this name automatically get reattached to the new
+We recommend using the default name DATABASE_CONNECTION_POOL_URL.
+Connection poolers under this name automatically get reattached to the new leader when using heroku pg:promote.

-Using Connection Pooling in Your Application
+Use Connection Pooling in Your App

 production: